DFE-Digital/govuk-markdown/README.md

 Don't confuse this gem with [govspeak](https://github.com/alphagov/govspeak), which is a Markdown dialect specifically built for the GOV.UK publishing system (www.gov.uk).

-Note that this gem supports [GOV.UK Components](https://github.com/DFE-Digital/govuk-components) version 4.0.0
+Note that this gem supports [GOV.UK Design System](https://design-system.service.gov.uk/) version 5.3.0.

 ## Installation